 Ready for a gay Vienna tour?

-Ready for a gay Vienna tour?
-Here’s the interview of Alessandro, a local Gaybassador of the city.
+Here’s the interview of Alessandro, a local guy from the city.

 Hi Alessandro, you are Gaybassador for Vienna.
 Tell us a bit more about you.

-I am an architect and painter, I moved to Vienna for work in 2017, I loved the city on the first day, and here I decided to stay.
+I am an architect and painter and moved to Vienna for work in 2017.

-I am easy going, I always like to meet new people, I love culture and spending time in museums or visiting new places… but also hang out with friends for drinks in nice bars.
+I am easy going, and always like to meet new people.
+Culture and spending time in museums or visiting new places… but also hang out with friends for drinks in nice bars are for me.

 Why do you love Vienna?